 Offers Liquidity

-The debt market, especially the secondary market, provides existing investors with a way to offload their investments even before they reach their maturity date.
-This is not only useful for existing debt investors but also for potential investors who wish to gain exposure to debt instruments.
+The debt market, especially the secondary market, provides existing investors with a way to offload their investments before maturity.
+This is not only useful for existing debt investors but also for potential investors seeking exposure to debt instruments.

 -